df8oe/UHSDR/mchf-eclipse/useful_manuals/bootloader_doc.md

 # DF8OE Bootloader Usage (Bootloader 3.3.0 and newer)

 The DF8OE bootloader is responsible for starting the firmware of the TRX.
-It is also able to flash new firmware and bootloader.
+It is also used to flash new firmware AND bootloader.

-The bootloader supports two different ways to install new software on the TRX, via USB drive or via DFU Upload.
+Firmware can be installed via a USB drive or via USB cable using DFU Upgrade.
+The bootloader can only be installed via USB cable using DFU Upgrade, __not__ via USB drive.

+This document describes both, upgrades via USB drive and via USB cable, each in its own section in this document.
+This document assumes you have a bootloader with version 3.3.0 or newer installed.
+If not, see information below how to upgraded older bootloaders.

-In most cases, the most convenient way is to use a USB drive to install new firmware with the USB drive connected to the (big) USB-A socket.
+For firmware, the most convenient way is to use a USB drive to install new firmware with the USB drive connected to the (big) USB-A socket.
-To install a new bootloader (or new firmware) the alternate method is to run a DFU upload using a PC connected via USB cable to the small (Mini USB connector) and an appropriate DFU upload tool (e.g. Windows: DFUSe, Linux: dfu-util).
+To install a new bootloader (or new firmware) the alternate method is to run a DFU upgrade using a PC connected via USB cable to the small (Mini USB connector) and an appropriate DFU upgrade tool (e.g. Windows: DFUSe, Linux: dfu-util).

 The bootloader uses the two leds and the display to interact with the user.
 If the display is connected correctly, you will see instructions and messages on screen, otherwise you will have to watch the leds.

-### Documentation for older bootloaders
+### Documentation For Older Bootloader Versions

-The documentation is stored with the source code in the corresponding release archives ( in mchf-eclipse/useful\_docs/bootloader_doc.md) or in the github (even for not released bootloaders).
+This documentation is stored with the source code in the corresponding release archives ( in mchf-eclipse/useful\_docs/bootloader_doc.md) or in the github (even for not released bootloaders).
+So for older bootloaders, please use the Git/GitHub history function.

+## Getting The Newest Bootloader Installed
+If you already have the newest bootloader installed, you can skip this section.
+The method to upgrade to the newest bootloader differs depending on if an bootloader at all and which bootloader is installed.
+See find the section matching your scenario below and follow instructions given there.

-### Installing The Bootloader
+### Installing The Bootloader For The First Time On A New TRX

+#### The Normal Way: P6-Jumper Method

-The procedure to install the DF8OE bootloader in its DFU form bl-<trx_id>.dfu (e.g. bl-mchf.dfu for the mcHF ) is the same as for the M0NKA bootloader (using DFUSe).
-See bootloader\_install.odt or bootloader\_install.pdf
+The procedure to install any bootloader on machine without a bootloader is the same as described for the M0NKA bootloader (using DfuSeDemo/dfu-util).
+See [bootloader_install.pdf](bootloader_install.pdf) or [bootloader_install.odt](bootloader_install.odt) in this directory for instructions.
+This is the method that requires the famous P6 jumper to be closed and requires the DFU form bl-<trx_id>.dfu (e.g. bl-mchf.dfu for the mcHF).

+#### For ST-Link Owners: Using the Debug Connection
-If you own a ST-Link, you can simply flash the bl-<trx_id>.bin/bl-<trx_id>.hex/bl-<trx_id>.elf using your favorite ST flash tool at address 0x08000000.
+If you own a ST-Link and have the debug headers installed on the UI board (not available on mcHF version 0.5), you can simply flash the bl-<trx_id>.bin/bl-<trx_id>.hex/bl-<trx_id>.elf using your favorite ST flash tool at address 0x08000000.

+### Upgrading An Older UHSDR/DF8OE Bootloader or A M0NKA Bootloader
+To findout which bootloader version is installed, watch the bootscreen or go to the bootloader version in the system information menu.

+#### Prior Version 2.2.3 or M0NKA bootloader installed

+The procedure to upgrade an older bootloader to a version equal or above 2.2.3 is identical to the procedure for first time bootloader installation, see section above.

+#### UHSDR/DF8OE Bootloader Version 2.3.3 Or Newer But Prior 3.3.0
+Basically identical to the instructions for DFU upgrade given below but slightly different LED codes and no LCD display.
+Of course, also the P6-Jumper method as described in the section above also works.

+#### UHSDR/DF8OE Bootloader Version 3.3.0 Or Newer
+See DFU upgrade given below.
+Of course, also the P6-Jumper method as described in the section above also works.

 ## Firmware Update Procedures Using a USB Drive

-The USB drive approach can be used to upload new firmware without any need for special software.
+The USB drive approach can be used to upgrade new firmware without any need for special software.

 ### Prerequisites